babelcodes/containerization/kubernetes/README.md

 ### Minikube
-- All the Kubernetes components in a single local virtual machine or in Docker
+- All the Kubernetes components on a **SINGLE LOCAL** virtual machine or in Docker: DO NOT USE IN PRODUCTION.
 - Need a hypervisor as HyperKit or VirtualBox
 - https://github.com/kubernetes/minikube  `#INSTALL`
 - https://gitlab.com/lucj/k8s-exercices/-/blob/master/Installation/minikube.md